spacecowgirl314/pantheon/README.md

-# Fedora Atomic Cosmic
+# Fedora Atomic Pantheon

-Fedora Atomic Desktop with the COSMIC Desktop Environment included.
+Fedora Atomic Desktop with the Pantheon Desktop Environment included.

 > [!NOTE]
-> These images are not associated with System76!
-If you have issues, please understand they might be COSMIC related, OR they might be related to this image.
+> These images are not associated with Elementary OS!
-> The COSMIC Desktop Environment is still ALPHA.
-Do not daily drive this image on your main workstation unless you know what you're doing.

 ![Neofetch of COSMIC desktop in Fedora](./screenshot/cosmic-neofetch.png)